hollystandring/dwm-bar/README.md

 ### dwm_spotify
 Displays current Spotify status, artist, track, and duration

 Either the official Spotify client or spotifyd can be used.
-Unfortunatley, only spotifyd can provide track position and shuffle status
+Unfortunately, only spotifyd can provide track position and shuffle status
 ```
 [▶ The Unicorns - Tuff Ghost 0:43/2:56 🔀]
 ```